This post may contain affiliate links. Please read our disclosure policy.

 • For the marinade: The delicious sauce is a mix of coconut aminos, honey, sesame oil, minced garlic, fresh ginger, and Korean red pepper paste.

 • Olive oil: For cooking the beef.
+You can use avocado oil.

 • To garnish: Sliced green onions and toasted sesame seeds add a pop of color and texture to the finished dish.

-How to make this Asian beef recipe
+How to make Korean Beef

-This Korean beef recipe is really super simple, yet so delicious.
+This Korean beef recipe is really simple, yet so delicious.
 Once the meat is marinated, it cooks quickly and is ready to eat in just a matter of minutes!
 Here’s the simple process:

-1. Cook the meat: Heat 1 tablespoon of oil in a large pan over medium-high heat.
+• Cook the meat: Heat 1 tablespoon of oil in a large pan over medium-high heat.
 Add half of the marinated meat and arrange in a single layer into the pan to evenly cook.
 Cook for 2-3 minutes per side.
 Repeat with the remaining oil and meat.

-Expert Tips
+Recipe Tips

 • Slicing the beef: To make thinly slicing the beef easier, wrap it in plastic wrap and freeze it for about 20 minutes first, then carefully unwrap and slice it against the grain.